haoqindeng/haoqindeng.github.io/_pages/about.md

 ======

 * Summer Internship, Shanghai AIKE Measurement Co.
 (July 2018 – August 2018)
+  *	Learned to use Labview to sample data and control hardware
-  *	Automated printers to print labels on a pipeline using Labview
+  * Used Labview to automate a printer to print labels on a streamline
-  *	Corroborated on designing the structure of a dispenser for lab usage
+  * Assisted in designing the structure of a dispenser
-  *	Kept track of daily tasks and progress for the team

 Hackthones
 ======

 * Mobile App: Go Eat
-  *	Developed a cross-platform app that recommends restaurants based on users’ preferences
+  *	Developed a cross-platform app that recommends restaurants according to users’ preferences
-  *	Developed KNN and genetic models to recommend restaurants given users’ and restaurants’ features
+  * Developed KNN and genetic models to recommend restaurants based on users’ and restaurants’ features
-  *	Implemented data fetching as storage using Firebase
+  * Implemented data fetching and storage using Firebase
 * Desktop Game: Mind Palace
-  *	Developed a game that trains players’”Mine Palace”  mnemonic technique
+  *	Developed a game that trains players to master ”Mind Palace” mnemonic technique
   * Designed game stages and implemented them with SDL library
-  *	Extract key information from sentences with Google Cloud API for grading purpose
+  * Extracted key information from sentences with Google Cloud API
+* Neural Signal Sampling
+  * Collaborated on designing a neural-signal sampling device
+  * Realized data transfer between FPGA and PC using Opal-Kelly’s API; implemented SPI protocol to transfer data between FPGAs; visualized data on PC end with matplotlib library

 Class Projects
-* RL in games
+* Reinforcement Learning in Games
   * Developed customized gym-compatible, overhead-shooting game environment with pygame
   * Trained AI agents to achieve close to full score with Deep Q learning (DQN), written with PyTorch
   * Currently extending the current framework to allow multi-player collaboration